dev1ousss/be2_apifromspec/README.md

 The methods that return an image must return an image (array of bytes) with the "application/octet-stream" header.
 The file must be loaded automatically.

-For each of the requests described above, if the data in the body is provided to the input, it is necessary to validate the data and if validation was unsuccessful — give 400 error code with the message.
+For each of the requests described above, if the data in the body is provided to the input, it is necessary to validate the data and if validation was unsuccessful - give 400 error code with the message.

-If the request includes data update or receipt by Id, it is necessary to return error code 404 with the message in case of missing data.
+If the request involves updating or receiving data by Id, it is necessary to return error code 404 with the message in case of missing data.

 If the request involves returning a list of data, an empty list is returned if there is no data.

 Mandatory requirements:
-- Full coverage of methods with OpenAPI specification, presence of swagger comments and example objects.
-The Swagger specification should be given at:
+- Full coverage of methods with OpenAPI specification, presence of Swagger comments and sample objects.
+The Swagger specification should be available at:
   >http://localhost:{YourPort}/swagger/index.html
-- You have to use DTOs (Data Transfer Objects) to communicate with the API.
+- You must use Data Transfer Objects (DTOs) to communicate with the API.
 To convert one model to another, use mappers.
-The path to the controller methods must start with the prefix:
+The path to the controller methods must start with the prefix
   >/api/v1/...
-- The API must necessarily be designed according to [RESTFUL](https://restfulapi.net/) methodology.
+- The API must be designed according to the [RESTFUL](https://restfulapi.net/) methodology.
 - Use the database to store data, implementing the **Repository** pattern as the data access layer.